Vedansh1857/Threat-management/readme.md

 This project is a simplified **Threat Alert Monitoring API**, built with:

 * UV as the package manager instead of pip
+* Used Django debug toolbar to analyze the DB transactions
 * Django + Django REST Framework
 * JWT Authentication
 * PostgreSQL